3 Ways To Improve Your Sweep Picking – Learn How Sweep Pick Fast Even If You Are Stuck Right Now

 That’s right.
 You want to practice sweep picking with distortion most of the time (not clean tone).

 “But Tom Hess!
 Doesn't distortion cover up mistakes?
-Isn’t it better to use a clean tone???” - No.
+Isn’t it better to use a clean tone while learning how to sweep pick???” -

 Distortion makes sloppy playing much more obvious.
 This is especially true for notes that bleed (ring) together.